evanx/component-validator/README.md

 ### Meta modules

-Each component should be accompanied by a "meta module," which declares invariants of the component.
+Each component should be accompanied by a "meta module," which declares invariants of the component, e.g. required configuration properties and context.

 This metadata must be loaded by the component supervisor via `require().`